kwqai/abstractAug042024/README.md

-# Steps have been given in this file how to sendfrom local to github.
+# Steps have been given in this file how to push from local to github.